justgrossi/Projects/README.md

    - **Algorithm:** Random Forest.
    - **Objective:** Create a model able to accurately predict browsing sessions leading to a purchase and offering insights into the most influential features for online purchases.
 2. [Churn Prediction](https://github.com/justgrossi/Portfolio/blob/main/2.Churn_Prediction/description.md)
-   - **Description:** A systematic approach to churn prediction in the credit card industry is presented highlighting the importance of predictive modelling for customer retention.
-The analysis delves into the practical implications of predictive analytics in business discussing both technical and practical implications, while also suggesting areas for further improvement and development.
+   - **Description:** A systematic approach to churn prediction in the credit card industry, highlighting the importance of predictive modelling for customer retention.
+The analysis delves into the practical implications of predictive analytics in business discussing both technical and practical implications.
-   - **Algorithm:** Decision Trees, Random Forests.
+   - **Algorithm:** Decision Trees, Random Forest.
-   - **Objective:** Churn prediction in subscription-based businesses.
+   - **Objective:** Create a model for churn prediction in subscription-based businesses.
 3. [Energy_Consumption_Prediction](https://github.com/justgrossi/Portfolio/blob/main/3.Energy_Consumption_Prediction/description.md)
    - **Description:**
    - **Algorithm:**